What? Walking can cause pain? Let me tell you how that happens.

 Arch supports were designed to relieve arch pain.
 Most people believe that you simply cannot walk without good support from your shoes.
 The arch pain comes from tight calves which prevent the ankle from bending.
 When the ankle does not bend, there is little need for the arch to work because the quads are doing all the work.
 Your foot has 29 muscles, 26 bones, and 33 articulations which allow you to push off with your toes as you walk.

-High heels or stiff shoes with thick soles and arch supports prevent the foot from bending.
+High heels or stiff shoes with thick soles and arch supports that prevent the foot from bending while walking can cause pain.
 This can cause the arch to atrophy.
 Some people, like myself, have had flat arches from birth, it seems.
 If your parents were like mine, they placed you in shoes from birth, so you never developed your arches.
 It is a muscle like all the other muscles in your body.
 If you don’t use it, you lose it.
 Sports shoe businesses have just found a niche and filled it.